How to Caulk Like a Professional

 - Apply steady pressure to the trigger or tube, and fill the gap with an even bead of caulk.

 For a neat and professional-looking finish, “tool” or smooth the bead of caulk after sealing the joint.
 Lightly drag a caulk finishing tool over the bead to smooth it.
 Alternatively, you can simply use your finger.
 Moisten your fingertip in warm soapy water and drag it with light pressure along the length of the bead.

 Whichever method you use, the overall goal is to smooth the bead and not to remove excess caulk.

-If caulking with tape to mask the area around silicone caulking, remove the tape before the before the caulk starts to set.
-To remove the masking tape, lift the end and pull up at a 45-degree angle away from surface.
+If caulking with tape to mask the area around silicone caulking, remove the tape before the caulk starts to set.
+To remove the masking tape, lift the end and pull up at a 45 degree angle, away from surface.

 - Squeeze the trigger slowly to get caulk from the cartridge.